 You probably don’t remember, but when you first started your job you were given an orientation to the job.
 In this orientation, you were provided various materials that tell you what your job entails and how to more efficiently do your job.
 Some of these materials may be about workers compensation.
 In California, it is mandatory that every business purchase some kind of worker’s compensation.
 It is also mandatory that your job tells you the options you have for worker’s compensation.
 If you get injured on the job and you are told that worker’s compensation does not exist or that it will not cover your injury then you need to speak with our San Diego work injury attorney at Hiden, Rott, and Oertle, LLP.

 The complications that arise with Worker’s compensation usually arise in the paperwork.
 When filing a workers compensation claim there are dates and data that need to be written in a detailed fashion.
 If you were injured on the job but did not tell your job immediately then there may be a complication on what injury was really committed at your job and at what time.
 Even if the dates and details are correct there could be an issue with what the insurance company says it will cover and what it should cover.
 You may think you are getting compensated, but insurance companies could tell you something different than what you need to know.
 At the end of the day, insurance is just a business and they are in the way of looking out for their bottom line.

 What To Do

 If you or a loved one was injured on the job they may find out that their work isn’t willing to show up for them as they have shown up for work.
 Don’t stress.
 Our work injury attorneys at Hiden, Rott, and Oertle, LLP in San Diego are ready to pick up the pieces.
-Call 619-296-5884 or click here to start your journey to success with us today.
+Call at our office or click here to start your journey to success with us today.